Build Smarter Transportation for All

 Invest in Safe, Complete Streets

-- Partner with regional advocacy groups to develop and implement a substantive, well-coordinated bicycle and pedestrian plan
+- Advocate as a Region: Partner with regional advocacy groups to develop and implement a substantive, well-coordinated bicycle and pedestrian plan

-- Fix dangerous intersections and implement smart traffic-calming solutions
+- Fix our Streets: Address dangerous intersections and implement smart traffic-calming solutions

 Baltimore County deserves a transportation system built for today and ready for tomorrow.
 Nick will lead the charge to unite communities and connect residents to jobs, schools, healthcare and opportunity.